srishti772/kanbanboard-microservice/README.md

   - API Gateway with Spring Cloud Gateway for routing and security.
 - **Security:**
   - JWT authentication and authorization.
-  - Middleware to verify JWT tokens.
+  - Middleware to verify JWT tokens (Node .js Microservice) to secure api endpoints.
+  - Spring Security to secure endpoints (Spring Boot Microservice)

 ## Setup and Configuration

-### Spring Boot Application
+### Spring Boot Microservices

-1. **WebClient Configuration:**
+1. **User Management:**
+   - `User Management Service` utilizes `WebClient` to fetch tasks from the Node.js microservice, handling exceptions and service unavailability.
+     `Features`
+     - Spring Security and RBAC for API endpoints security.
+     - JWT Authentication and Authorization.
+     - `WebClientConfig` class defines the `WebClient` bean used for service communication.
      - Configured `WebClient` to make internal requests with a specific header to avoid circular authentication.
-   - `WebClientConfig` class defines the `WebClient` bean used for service communication.

-2. **User Management Service Implementation:**
-   - `User Management Service` utilizes `WebClient` to fetch tasks from the Node.js microservice, handling exceptions and service unavailability.

 ### Node.js Microservice